Math Routines

 Parameters:

-• tvar (str) – Name of tplot variable to modify
+• tvar (str or list[str]) – Names of tplot variables to degap (wildcards accepted)

 • dt (int/float) – Step size of the data in seconds, default is to use the median time interval